Tycholiz/inventory-mgmt-system/INSTRUCTIONS.md

 - The Quality of an item is never negative
 - The Quality of an item is never more than 25
 - "Cheddar Cheese" actually increases in Quality the older it gets
-- "Instant Ramen", never has to be sold or decreases in Quality (TODO: make this value `null` instead of zero, to indicate that sellIn value is not applicable)
+- "Instant Ramen", never has to be sold or decreases in Quality

 We have recently signed a supplier of organic items.
 This requires an update to our system: